Western use of the swastika in the early 20th century: Finland

-Finnish heraldry does not distinguish between swastika and fylfot; they both are called hakaristi ("hook-cross").
-Most hakaristi devices are actually fylfots.

-The tursaansydän, an elaboration on the swastika, is used by scouts in some instances, and by a student organization.
+The tursaansydän, an elaboration on the swastika, is used by scouts in some instances and by a student organization.
 The Finnish village of Tursa uses the tursaansydän as a kind of a certificate of authenticity on products made there, and is the origin of this name of the symbol (meaning 'heart of Tursa'), which is also known as the mursunsydän ('walrus-heart').
 Traditional textiles are still made in Finland with swastikas as parts of traditional ornaments.

 The Finnish Airforce units still wear a swastika on their colours.
 In addition, the shoulder insignia of the Airforce Headquarters bears a swastika design.
 In 1945, the Air Force changed its national emblem to a roundel, but the use of swastika in some other insignia was continued.
 In 1958, the President of Finland Urho Kekkonen inaugurated the colours of the Air Force units which feature a swastika design.
 The latest colour of this pattern was inaugurated by president Tarja Halonen 25 October 2005 for the newly formed Air Force Academy.
 Also the Utti Jaeger Regiment, responsible for training special forces, bears a swastika-like emblem (sun cross) on its colour.
 In January 2017, the Air Force Command replaced its emblem, which had contained a swastika, with a design reminiscent of the Air Force service emblem; a golden eagle and a circle of wings.

 The swastika has not disappeared in Finnish medals and decorations.
-The decorations of the Order of the Cross of Liberty, designed by Akseli Gallen-Kallela – who also designed the emblem of the Finnish Air Force and the Finnish flight mark in 1918 – bears a fylfot laid on a George's Cross.
+The decorations of the Order of the Cross of Liberty, designed by Akseli Gallen-Kallela – who also designed the emblem of the Finnish Air Force and the Finnish flight mark in 1918 – bears a swastika laid on a George's Cross.
 The President of Finland uses a Cross of Liberty in the personal flag.
-However, in the flag is only the Cross of Liberty of 3rd Class and overall, the highest Finnish decoration is the Grand Cross of the White Rose with Collar.
+However, in the flag is only the 3rd Cross of Liberty, although the highest Finnish decoration is the Grand Cross of the White Rose of Finland with Collar.
+During the Continuation War and immediately after the wars, 191 soldiers were appointed Knights of the Mannerheim Cross.

+In December 2007, a silver replica of the World War II -period Finnish air defence's relief ring decorated with a swastika became available as a part of a charity campaign.
+The original war-time idea was that the public swap their precious metal rings for the state air defence's relief ring, made of iron.